Accreditation in Public Relations

 Step Three: Consider taking the APR Online Study Session, which is offered to CAPIO members year-round at a cost of $195 for a one-year subscription.
 Check out the APR PREP website.

 Step Four: Sign up for your Panel Presentation.
 View APR panel presentation video.
 Once you successfully pass the Panel Presentation, you will be ready to sit for the APR computer-based exam.

 If you have started or are considering the process of earning your Accreditation in Public Relations (APR) but feel a little stuck, consider finding an APR mentor.
 An APR mentor is someone who has already earned his or her APR and has volunteered to support others on the journey.

 APR mentors can help you assess if, and when, you are ready to apply, review your , keep you on track, share their APR experience, and offer study tips and feedback.
 APR mentors are not teachers, they are cheerleaders – their role is to support you while you work to achieve the APR credential.

 If you’d like an APR mentor but don’t know where to find one, consider the APR Mentor Match process, newly created by the Universal Accreditation Board (UAB).
 Begin by reviewing the Mentor Match guidelines.
 If the process sounds like a fit, email the volunteer Mentor Match coordinator at APRMentor@praccreditation.org.
 The Mentor Match coordinator will identify a willing mentor – often in your geographic area, but some pairings will use “remote mentoring” - and connect the two of you.

-For more information on obtaining your APR through CAPIO, contact CAPIO’s Education and Development Chair, Rachel McGuire, APR, at email@example.com or 760-707-4149.
+For more information on obtaining your APR through CAPIO, contact CAPIO’s Education and Development Chair, Christine Brainerd, APR or call the CAPIO office at (530) 924-5444.